KirtiRasal/python_scripts/README.md

 # python_scripts

-These python scripts is for decision tree and logistic regression respectively.
+These python scripts are for decision tree and logistic regression respectively for Anti Money laundering detection.